Workbuster/forbundskansler/README.md

 ## Start of the game
 - One player is selected as "förbundskansler" and stand alone on their side of the table.
 - The other players stand on the opposite side of the table.
+- When there are more than 5 players, the game is always played in "sudden" mode

 ## During the game
 - The "förbundskansler" always serves the ball.